pivot-access-ltd/bma-offline-docs/src/about-creating-custom-images-6099.md

 <a href="#heading--about-static-ubuntu-images"><h2 id="heading--about-static-ubuntu-images">About static Ubuntu images</h2></a>

-This article will help you learn:

 MAAS provides the capability for you to build a static Ubuntu OS image to deploy with MAAS, using any image-building method you choose.
-You can create the image once, with a fixed configuration,and deploy it to many machines.
+You can create the image once, with a fixed configuration, and deploy it to many machines.
 This fixed configuration can consist of anything that a normal image would contain: users, packages, etc.  This capability is really targeted at older versions of MAAS, but it should work with MAAS of any vintage.

-There are three five things that we should explain about static Ubuntu images:
+There are five things that we should explain about static Ubuntu images:

 - [About uploading hand-built Ubuntu images](#heading--about-uploading-hand-built-ubuntu-images)
 - [How MAAS handles static Ubuntu images](#heading--about-how-maas-handles-these-images)